Skip to main content

 Building Emergency Reserves

-Target amount: 6-12 months of maintenance costs Separate account: Keep emergency funds isolated Gradual building: Start with $2,000, build by $200/month Regular review: Adjust based on actual emergency costs
+Target amount: 6-12 months of maintenance costs Separate account: Keep emergency funds isolated Gradual building: Start with build by /month Regular review: Adjust based on actual emergency costs

 Common Emergency Scenarios